cym13/ropeme/writeup.rst

     Wrong password
     [+] SIGNAL 11 errno=0 addr=0x42424242 code=1 ret=0
     [+] signal 11 aka SIGSEGV received 0
-     -- Fill the bug.
-Fill it with love.
-With the creamy and hot sauce of love.
-    [0x42424242]>

 It works!
 We have taken eip!
 We just have to redirect it to section printing the winning message.
 Let's disassemble the function checking the password: